LDurham89/promo-design-strategy/README.md

-## Starbucks promotin design stratgey project
+## Starbucks promotion design stratgey project
+Add some fancy graphics

 ### What this aims to do